MidnightDreamerX17/skill20/Skills/SkillDetails/Avenging.md

 - Avenging Level 30: The usage of Chaos Wave can be declared before rolling attack accuracy.
 It adds half of the character's experience level to the attack accuracy roll.
 - Avenging Level 35: The multiplier is changed to 6x the hit points lost.
 - Avenging Level 40: Chaos Wave affects all enemies, regardless of whether or not the attack hit.

+**Damage Dissipation:** Once per day, the character can distribute damage inside their body to touched objects and terrain.
+The amount of damage that can be dissipated in this action is equal to Avenging skill level.

 **Detect Law:** Avenging skill can be used to detect law by looking at the target for 10 seconds (1 combat round).